brettcutt/issue-tracker/MANUAL_TESTS.md

   2. Non signed in users navbar displays 'register' and 'login' buttons.
   3. Signed in users navbar displays 'cart', 'profile' and 'log out' buttons.
   3. Signed in admins navbar displays the additional 'admin' button.
-  4. The log out button, successfully logs out the user from their account.
+  4. The logout button, successfully logs out the user from their account.
   6. The logo redirects to the index page.
   7. The GitHub icon opens a new page to my GitHub repository and social media icons open their homepages.